Kaushalya Fernando: Acting career

 She had the talent for theater from childhood, where she first wrote and directed stage plays at the age of 8 with the encouragement of her teacher, Sunethra Sarachchandra.

 In 1979, Fernando experienced her first-ever stage role by accident as a last minute replacement in drama Punchi Apata Dang Therei directed by her mother and then a minor role in Vikurthi.
-Her major break though was Sugathapala de Silva's play Marasad.
+Her major breakthrough was Sugathapala de Silva's play Marasad.
 For her role in the play, she won special acclaim at the State Drama Festival.
 This influenced other renowned directors such as Dharmasiri Bandaranayake, K.B.
 Herath, Ranjini Obeysekera and Premasiri Khemadasa to identify Kaushalya's abilities.
 In 1994 she acted in the play Antigony produced by her mother, where Kaushalya won the Best Actress award at the 1995 State Drama Festival.
 In 1995, she acted in the play Dona Kathirina.
 Her performance in this role was commended for winning the Best Actress award at the 1996 State Drama Festival.

 In 2005 and 2009, she became one of handful of Sri Lankan artists to walk on the red carpet at the Mecca of world cinema - the Cannes Film Festival 2005 and 66th Venice Film Festival in 2009.

 She has acted few television dramas, however, they become some memorable hits in Sri Lankan teledrama history.
 The serial Dunhinda Addara is her first acting teledrama.
 Later she acted in a number of teledramas including Diyaketa Pahana, Wanaspahti, Isuru Gira, Sedona and Thaththa.
 For the role in Dunhida Addara, she won the OCIC Best Actress Award as well.